guerreit/dotfiles/README.md

 # DOTFILES (ZSH)

-## This repo is mostly for me. [mathias's repo](https://github.com/mathiasbynens/dotfiles/) is the project to fork.
+## This repo is mostly for me.
+Lots of things taken from: [mathias's repo](https://github.com/mathiasbynens/dotfiles/).

 ## Install: Clone it, run the sync script
 ## Warning: This will blow out your old dotfiles.
+`source bootstrap.sh`